tryt0c0de/sailingtrends.github.io/README.md

-# Webpage For my quant projects
+# Webpage for quant projects